-- Minimum of three (3) days out-of-school suspension - Maximum of ten (10) days out-of-school suspension c.
-Physical Violence with Harm
+- Minimum of ten (10) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time which may include permanent expulsion. - o Contact law enforcement and other agencies as appropriate.

-•Third and Subsequent Offenses (2-5)
+Third and Subsequent Offenses: